andrewgreenberg/eaglecad-workshop/EAGLE-CAD-Setup.md

 - If you can't pan and you want to:
    - Type `scr` to run a script.
    - Choose `assign-control-for-panning.scr` - now holding down the control key will pan!
+- Type `scr` to run a script
+- Choose `legacycolors` to make everything actually bearable.
+- Save, so that your changes save.